-As for the wage gap, that’s a whole another conversation that would steer off topic.
+As for the wage gap, that’s whole other conversation that would steer off topic.
 There was a study done in 2009 by three economists who wanted to understand the wage gap, by following MBA graduated from the University of Chicago Booth School of Business.
 They looked at thousands of men and women who graduated between 1990 and 2006, data showed that men had slightly higher salaries their first year out of graduate school.
 The gap widened the longer they were out of school..
 The topic is oversimplified, and nuance makes a great discussion, but an overly complex storyline.

 I’ll be honest.
 I never understood why this topic is always brought up and why it’s divided along party lines.
 I know it was discussed here before, but I think it bears repeating.
 Science has long been on the side that that gender exists on a spectrum and it isn’t binary.
 It’s not about ignoring the cringe parts of culture, but understanding the world beyond a high school biology class.

 And maybe it is easier to ignore political art when you share the ideas, though I think it’s more important to explore these ideas beyond oversimplified talks points.
 I definitely share some of these views, but I absolutely notice them when I see them.
 I believe the way it’s presented definitely makes a difference in how it’s received.

 I might have gotten carried away, but I didn’t mean to highjack this thread.